 There’s a shortage of Vitamin D in many of the foods we eat, yet we need it to help absorb calcium for strong bones.

-Sunlight is one viable (and free!) source of this vitamin, but as we get deeper into autumn, the idea of catching a few rays usually recedes from our minds until spring.
+Sunlight is one viable (and free!) source of this vitamin, but with cold temperatures outside, the idea of catching a few rays usually recedes from our minds until spring.

 That’s where a good Vitamin D supplement can come in handy.
 The National Academy of Medicine recommends between 600 and 800 IU (international units) daily for most adults.

 Want to shorten the duration of a cold?
-Forget about Vitamic C. This is what you need!
+Forget about Vitamic C. Zinc is what you need!